microsoft/BCTech/samples/AppInsights/faq-for-bots.md

 # Where can I learn more about KQL?
-Here are some resources for you to get started on Kusto Query Language (KQL).
-Use CTRL+click to open them in a new browser tab/window.
+Here are some resources for you to get started on Kusto Query Language (KQL):
 * [Kusto Query Language Overview](https://docs.microsoft.com/en-us/azure/kusto/query/)
 * [Kusto Query Language Tutorial](https://docs.microsoft.com/en-us/azure/kusto/query/tutorial)
 * [I know SQL.
 How do I do that in KQL?](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/sqlcheatsheet)